smdz-studios/docs-smdz-studio/scripts/speed-for-zones.md

 - ❓ **IS THIS SYSTEM SECURE AGAINST CHEATERS?**
 Yes, all critical actions are validated server-side.
 No client can bypass restrictions or hack the system without server approval.

+---

 # 🔄 **UPDATES:**
 - There are **NO** plans to add script updates during 2025 and early 2026.
 - **STEPS:** *Backup config → replace folder → restore config → restart.*

-# 📬 **SUPPORT:**
-Include version, framework, logs, reproduction steps.
+---

 # ⚠️🚨 **IMPORTANT WARNING:**
 **DO NOT CHANGE THE RESOURCE FOLDER NAME!**

 If you rename the folder, the script will NOT function and will stop automatically for security reasons.
-*Always use the exact name: smdz_speedforzones*
+Check: https://smdz-studios.tebex.io/legal